 - Peel and core apples and pears.
 Place them in a large pot.

 - Pour in the water and add the sugar, if using.
 You can also add a cinnamon stick, for flavor, right into the pot, to cook along with the fruit.

 - Whenever I make apple or pear sauce, I always fill the pot all the way to the top with water, so that I can make Kompot, a really delicious drink.
 If you don’t plan to make Kompot, just add enough water to barely cover the fruit.

-- Bring the water to a boil, then reduce the heat to a simmer.
+- Cook the fruit.
+Bring the water to a boil, then reduce the heat to a simmer.
 Cook, covered, until the apples and pears are tender and soft, and a fork or toothpick easily pierces it.
 This usually takes 20-30 minutes, after boiling.
 However, the cooking time depends on how big you cut the fruit and what varieties of apples of pears you are using.

-- When the fruit is cooked, drain the liquid, setting it aside to cook, if you are going to use it to make Kompot.
+- Drain.
+When the fruit is cooked, drain the liquid, setting it aside to cook, if you are going to use it to make Kompot.
 If not, discard it and place the cooked fruit back in the pot or into a large bowl.